ChrisForsythQA/Qa-test/README.md

   Then: a error message will be displayed
   And: the currency returned

-AC: Mixed currency is not accepted; the first coin of the second currency entered does not contribute to the credit value and is returned to the Customer (with explanation massage on the screen).
+AC: Mixed currency is not accepted; the first coin of the second currency entered does not contribute to the credit value and is returned to the Customer (with explanation message on the screen).

   Given: British currency is added first followed by Euro currnecy
   When: all the coins are registered